 What Happens If You Need Back Taxes Help And You Cannot Pay?

-Let’s say you file your tax return on time, but you file it without a payment.
+Let’s say you file your tax return on time, but you file it without payment.
 Your taxes are now late.
 Your taxes are going to begin to accrue penalties, including late fees, and interest charges — but there’s an upper limit on that.
-The failure-to-pay penalty is limited to 25% of what is owed.
+The failure-to-pay penalty limit to 25% of what you owe.
 If you owe $1,000, that debt is never going to become more than $1,250.
 That may be a small reassurance, but it’s a reassurance nonetheless.

 The IRS will send you notices regarding your back taxes and will eventually take action against you.
 One of the first methods the IRS will use is simply taking any future refunds that you might qualify for.
-The IRS may also attempt to garnish your wages, levy your bank accounts, take out a lien on any assets you have, or attempt to dissolve assets you have.
+The IRS may also attempt to garnish your wages, levy your bank accounts, take out a lien on any assets you have, or attempt to dissolve your assets.

 That sounds scary, but the IRS is spectacularly good at communication.
-They will never communicate by phone, only by mail, and they will send you more than sufficient notice to tell you that you need to take action.
-As long as your mailing address is updated with the government, you should get advanced notice that they intend to take any of the above actions against you.
+They will never communicate by phone.
+Only by mail, and they will send you more than sufficient notice that you need to take action.
+As long as you update your mailing address with the government, you should get an advanced notice that they intend to take any of the above actions against you.

 In the United States, filing your taxes and paying your taxes are two separate processes.
-You are required to file your taxes even if you aren’t able to pay them at the time.
+You need to file your taxes even if you aren’t able to pay them at the time.
 Not filing your taxes could get you penalties related to not filing in addition to the penalties for non-payment.
 Even if you can’t pay your taxes, you still want to file.
-If you can’t file on-time, you can request a six-month extension.
+If you can’t file on time, you can request a six-month extension.

 What If You Don’t Know How Much You Owe in Taxes?